earlgreytech/neutron-spec/elements/global-state.md

 * X, set_token_balance(id: u32, address: NeutronShortAddress, value: u32); -- only usable by the token owner
 * X, transfer_token_balance(token_owner: NeutronAddress, id: u64, value: u64) -> new_balance: u64
+* X, claim_transfer_to_external(token_owner: NeutronAddress, id: u64, to: NeutronAddress) -> value: u64 -- note: the 'to' parameter allows for "forcing" of a smart contract to claim coins

 Extension Functions:
 * 5, store_input_comap(prefix: [u8], ...):comap, mutable -- stores every comap value into storage, preserving type info with the data, and lists the data under the given keynames in the comap, with the given prefix attached to each key name